luozhijian/TesseractOcrTraining/README.md

-Tool to generate Tessaract OCR for special bitmap image to improve accurate
+Tool to generate Tesseract OCR for special bitmap image to improve accurate